 In August 2019, the SEC issued interpretive guidance clarifying that proxy advisors engage in the act of proxy solicitation and, therefore, are regulated under the proxy solicitation rules in the Securities Exchange Act of 1934 (“Exchange Act”).
 The SEC also issued interpretive guidance clarifying the extent to which investment advisors should rely on proxy voting advice relative to performing their own independent diligence.

 Then—three months later, on November 5—the SEC issued two proposed amendments to the Exchange Act, one of which adjusts and formalizes the interpretive release on proxy advisors engaging in proxy solicitation.
-By that time, Institutional Shareholder Services (ISS), the largest proxy advisory firm, had already filed a lawsuit against the SEC in response to the August interpretive releases.
+By that time, ISS, the largest proxy advisory firm, had already filed a lawsuit against the SEC in response to the August interpretive releases.

 Implications for Executive Compensation

 We believe the executive compensation and proxy voting landscape could change materially under the SEC’s new rules.
 Here’s what may be in store:

 A renewed opportunity for companies to tell their own narrative.
 The proposed rules create formal and direct feedback loops for companies to dispute statements made by proxy advisors and even include (via hyperlink) their counter-positions to proxy advisor reports.
 The current paradigm where ISS draws its conclusion with limited room for revision may be replaced by a marketplace of competing perspectives and ideas.